This post may contain affiliate links. Please read our disclosure policy.

 spinach, a bowl of blueberries, pineapple, a banana, and a knob of ginger on a wooden cutting board in a kitchen.

-• Healthy Fats: Consider adding coconut oil, nuts, seeds, or a 1/4 avocado for added nutrition.
+• Good Fats: Add coconut oil, nuts, seeds, or 1/4 of an avocado for extra nutrition.

-Pro Tip: Feel free to experiment with other fruits like mango, strawberries, apple, or pear.
-This recipe is flexible, so tailor it to your taste preferences!
+Pro Tip: Try other fruits like mango, strawberries, apple, or pear to switch up the flavor.
+This recipe is flexible, adjust it to your taste.

 How To Make A Green Smoothie